-Background to the Problem
+Background to the problem

 Sampling for the LFS is based on the 'small users' sub-file of the Postal Address File (PAF); this sub-file contains addresses which receive less than 50 items of mail a day.
 The LFS sampling frame covers about 97% of private households in GB but not most communal establishments.
 Some provision has been made to sample NHS accommodation using an additional sampling frame; this frame covers about 92% of residents in NHS accommodation (groups 1 and 2 in the above list, about 14% of the total CE population).
 Students living in halls of residence or boarding schools are also included in the LFS sampling frame as information about them is collected at their parents' address.
-These students will not have been included in group 12 above because the Census was conducted during the Easter vacation when most students were resident at their parental address.
-The LFS, by not sampling from CEs, excludes just over 1% of the total GB population.
+The LFS, by not sampling from CEs, excludes approximately 1.5% of the total GB population.